 HCD appreciates the commenters' points of view and the commenters' suggestions.
 HCD is requiring signage on EV ready spaces which includes spaces with a receptacle or charger for EV charging.
 The requirement for signage on EV capable space would be misleading to the public since there is no facility for charging.

-Section 4.106.4 includes proposed mandatory regulations for EV charging and EV charging infrastructure for new construction.
+No changes to the FET were made as a result of these comments.
+Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Section 4.106.4 Section 4.106.4 includes proposed mandatory regulations for EV charging and EV charging infrastructure for new construction.
 The 2022 CALGreen Code I is effective during 2023 - 2025.
+Commenter and Recommendation:

 Mark Roest, Sustainable Energy, Inc.

 Commenter recommends that HCD be aggressive in escalating the schedule of percentages for EV ready and EV capable in each year and propose a schedule.

+Agency Response:

 HCD appreciates the commenter's points of view and the commenter's suggestions.
 Health and Safety Code (HSC) Section 18942 provides for state agencies to propose changes to the California Building Standards Code as necessary.
 HCD reevalutes the California Building Standards Code every 18 months but there is no escalated schedule built into the HCD proposal.

-Section 4.106.4 includes proposed mandatory regulations for EV charging and EV charging infrastructure for new construction.
+No changes to the FET were made as a result of this comment.
+Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Section 4.106.4 Section 4.106.4 includes proposed mandatory regulations for EV charging and EV charging infrastructure for new construction.
 HCD has prepared an Economic and Fiscal Impact Statement as related to the CALGreen proposal.
+Commenter and Recommendation:

-Sven Thesen & Associates

-Commenter presented to HCD on September 27, 2021, "A Comparison of Two Multi-Family Dwelling EV Charging Codes, An Economic and Environmental Analysis of the CALGreen 2022 Mandatory Residential Electric Vehicle (EV) Infrastructure Code" which compares HCD's August 12, 2021 proposal to the EV Charging Access for All Coalition's February 2021 proposal.
+Sven Thesen & Associates Commenter presented to HCD on September 27, 2021, "A Comparison of Two Multi-Family Dwelling EV Charging Codes, An Economic and Environmental Analysis of the CALGreen 2022 Mandatory Residential Electric Vehicle (EV) Infrastructure Code" which compares HCD's August 12, 2021 proposal to the EV Charging Access for All Coalition's February 2021 proposal.
 Commenter's analysis suggests that the low power Level 2 proposal presents a greater economic benefit for multifamily housing and for California.
 Commenter submitted another email on September 27, 2021, which recommended a position of "Approve as Amended", but commenter did not specify a specific amendment.
+Agency Response: